bensie/sshkey/README.md

 # Returns the Private Key as a string
 k.private_key
 # => "-----BEGIN RSA PRIVATE KEY-----\nMIIEowI..."

+# Return the Private Key in encrypted form if a passphrase was provided
+k.encrypted_private_key
+# => "-----BEGIN RSA PRIVATE KEY-----\nProc-Type: 4,ENCRYPTED..."

 # Returns the Public Key as a string
 k.public_key